jimorc/jimo/README.md

 # jimo
+**This project has been terminated.
+For about the fourth time in my life, I have become too frustrated with C++ to continue this.**

 A library of C++20 general-purpose classes

 This library contains a small collection of general purpose classes, including timing and